pocl/pocl/doc/sphinx/source/install.rst

 ------------------------------------------------------------

 All of these empty by default.
-There are hardcoded defaults which may be overriden by setting these variables (rarely needed).
+There are hardcoded defaults which may be overridden by setting these variables (rarely needed).

 Extra parameters to llc
    EXTRA_HOST_LLC_FLAGS